sephii/taxi/doc/userguide.rst

     Staging changes :

     # Monday 23 february #
-    pingpong (not mapped)          1.50  Played ping-pong
+    pingpong (not mapped)          1.50  Play ping-pong
             Did you mean one of the following: _inno, _internal, _migration? taxi (2185/1369)               1.50  Write documentation
                                    3.00